compat-fork/PyAPNs2/README.md

 compat-fork changelog:
 * Version 0.8.0
-  * Declare support for Python 3.10; drop support for Python 3.7
+  * No significant code changes from upstream `master`
+  * No longer declare support for Python 3.7 (it probably still works but we're not in the business of supporting unsupported Python versions)
   * Support pyjwt 2

 Original README follows: